Pywr-DRB/Pywr-DRB/docs/intro.md

 # Pywr-DRB

-Pywr-DRB is an integrated water resource model of the Delaware River Basin (DRB) designed to assist in water resource decision making within the Basin.
+Pywr-DRB is a water resources model of the Delaware River Basin (DRB) designed to improve our understanding of water availability, drought risk, and long-term water supply planning within the Basin.

 A graphical representation of the Pywr-DRB model is shown below, where every octogon represents a reservoir in the Basin: